Fair Trade and Gender Equity

 All aspects of the Fair Trade Certified program, from our standards and certification process, to producer services, to the Fair Trade Community Development Fund were designed with the empowerment of the program participants in mind and with the goal of raising the voices of those who have traditionally been less heard.
 Examples include:

-Recognize Gender Equality, Equity, and Women’s Empowerment as Drivers of Change
+Fair Trade Recognizes Women’s Equity and Empowerment as Drivers of Change

 Gender equity, gender equality, and women’s empowerment are directly linked to the other impacts goals we are working to achieve — increased education, income stabilization, and environmental stewardship are all linked to women’s empowerment.
-Advancing gender equality is critical to a healthy society and has a powerful positive impact on communities.
+Advancing gender equality through Fair Trade initiatives is critical to a healthy society and has a powerful positive impact on communities.
 Studies have found that when women work they invest 90 percent of their income back into their families, compared with 35 percent for men.
-To help women succeed on their own terms, the fair trade program:
+To help women succeed on their own terms, the Fair Trade program:

 Report: Gender Equity and Women’s Empowerment